dylan904/beeline-vue-devtools/readme.md

 app.use(DevtoolsPlugin)
 ```

-Last, at the bottom of the page, add this code block:
+Last, at the bottom of the file, add this code block:

 ```js
 if (import.meta.env.DEV && process.env.AUDITA11Y) {